aldonline/x-naming-convention/README.md

 ## That's it! here are some tips...

-* You'll notice that most things will fall naturally into one of these "x/{name}" folders
 * You can even create folders for top-level concepts like Array, Date, etc

 ```